 As repeatedly noted for months, this is also consistent with serial downbeat OECD indications on a weaker global outlook.
-We saw more of the same in Monday's OECD Composite Leading Indicators (http://bit.ly/2kq4gNI for our marked up version.)
+We saw more of the same in the most recent OECD Composite Leading Indicators (http://bit.ly/2kq4gNI for our marked up version.)